wagtail/wagtail/docs/topics/pages.rst

 Page models
 ===========

-Each page type (a.k.a Content type) in Wagtail is represented by a Django model.
+Each page type (a.k.a. content type) in Wagtail is represented by a Django model.
 All page models must inherit from the :class:`wagtail.wagtailcore.models.Page` class.

 As all page types are Django models, you can use any field type that Django provides.
 See `Model field reference <https://docs.djangoproject.com/en/1.7/ref/models/fields/>`_ for a complete list of field types you can use.
 Wagtail also provides :class:`~wagtail.wagtailcore.fields.RichTextField` which provides a WYSIWYG editor for editing rich-text content.